pan0ne/noise-nodes/README.md

 Project to detect and visulize noisy spots (streets, parks)

 ### Nodes = ESP32 and IMNS411 Mic Sensor -> send data to InfluxDB Server and visulized by Grafana incl.
 MAP Plugin
-Measurements are sent to the influxdb database over wifi.
-But the goal should be a LoRa mesh network
+Measurements in decibles (dB) are sent to influxdb over wifi.
+But the goal should be a LoRa mesh network.

 ### Server
 Based on IOTStack Docker Script and contains Grafana, Telegraf, Mosquito and InfluxDB.